-Our most recent project was perfect for Easter – felted wool eggs.
-I was inspired by the beautiful tutorial at Living Felt, and had the necessary materials on hand – eggs, wool roving, soap and water, and needle felting needles.
-I thought I’d share the process with you today.
+A great hands-on homeschooling project that is perfect for Easter is making felted wool eggs.
+Recently, I was inspired by the beautiful tutorial at Living Felt, and had the necessary materials on hand – eggs, wool roving, soap and water, and needle felting needles – to try this at home with my kids.
+The process is fun and easy, and it’s a great tactile experience!

 Making Felt Easter Eggs